-- In 2014, 240 people in Great Britain were killed in crashes where at least one driver was over the drink-drive limit, largely unchanged since 2011;
+- In 2017, 250 people in Great Britain were killed in crashes where at least one driver was over the drink-drive limit ;

-- Between 2010 and 2013 for every four deaths in collisions involving a drink-drive offence, one more death happened in a collision at a lower blood alcohol level;
+- For every four deaths in collisions involving a drink-drive offence between 2010 and 2013, one more death happened in a collision at a lower blood alcohol level ;

-Drink driving is still one of the biggest killers on our roads.
-In 2014, it is estimated that 13% of all road deaths in Great Britain resulted from crashes where the at least one driver was over the alcohol limit .
-A further estimated 25 road deaths per year are caused by drivers who are under the drink-drive limit, but who have significant amounts of alcohol in their blood .
+Drink driving is one of the biggest killers on our roads.
+It is estimated that 13% of all road deaths in Britain in 2018 resulted from crashes where at least one driver was over the alcohol limit .
+A further 25 road deaths per year are thought to be caused by drivers who are under the drink-drive limit, but who have significant amounts of alcohol in their blood .

-These deaths, and the many more serious injuries, can be stopped if all drivers pledge to not drink any alcohol – not a drop – before driving.
-They can also be stopped by improving government policies.
-Evidence from around the world shows that taking steps such as lowering drink drive limits and stepping up police enforcement checks are highly effective in cutting drink-drive casualties.
+Even the smallest amount of alcohol affects safe driving.
+These deaths, and the many more serious injuries, can only be stopped if all drivers pledge to not drink any alcohol – not a drop – before they get behind the wheel.
+Improving government policies can help encourage drivers to be safe – evidence from around the world shows that taking steps such as lowering drink drive limits and stepping up police enforcement checks are highly effective in cutting drink-drive casualties.

-According to a survey of 1,000 drivers by Brake and Direct Line, one in three (32%) UK drivers admit to driving after drinking any amount of alcohol in the last year.
-Almost one in five (19%) admit driving the morning after having a lot to drink, when they are likely to still be over the limit .
+The most recent RAC Report on Motoring found one in five (19%) drivers admit to driving while over the drink-drive limit.
+According to a survey of 1,000 drivers by Brake and Direct Line, a similar proportion (20%) admit driving the morning after having a lot to drink, when they are likely to still be over the limit .

 Certain types of driver are more likely to be in drink-drive crashes:

-- Three-quarters (73%) of drivers who fail breath tests following crashes are men , and more than twice as many men as women admit to drink-driving
+- Four-fifths (79%) of drivers who fail breath tests following crashes are men , and almost twice as many men as women admit to drink-driving ;

-- Young drivers aged 17-24 have the highest level of drink-drive crashes per distance travelled
+- Young driversaged under 20 have the highest level of drink-drive crashes per distance travelled (97 crashes per billion miles) ;

 How much is too much?

-The legal blood-alcohol concentration (BAC) limit for driving in England and Wales is 80 milligrams of alcohol per 100 millilitres of blood (80mg/100ml).
+In England and Wales, it’s legal to drive with a blood-alcohol concentration (BAC) of 80 milligrams of alcohol per 100 millilitres of blood (80mg/100ml).
+This is the highest limit in Europe.

-What is clear is that even very small amounts of alcohol affect your driving.
-Drivers with even 20-50mg alcohol per 100ml of blood are at least three times more likely to die in a crash than those with no alcohol in their blood .
+Even very small amounts of alcohol affect your driving.
+Drivers with 20-50mg alcohol per 100ml of blood are at least three times more likely to die in a crash than those with no alcohol in their blood .
 Drivers with BAC of 10mg/100ml, far below the UK or European drink drive limits, are 46% more likely to be at fault in collisions than sober drivers , and when they crash, do more damage than sober drivers .
 That’s why the only safe amount to drink if you’re driving is nothing at all – not a drop.

 What are the penalties for drink driving?